 This is a junior/senior elective course designed to prepare students for transitioning into life after high school.
-Topics will include personal health, healthy relationships and communication, self-image and esteem, human sexuality, and drugs/alcohol.
+Topics will include personal health, healthy relationships and communication, the life cycle, human sexuality, and drugs/alcohol.
 Each topic will be covered with an emphasis on hands-on activities and personal applications.